Vijaya-Raghavan/Spring-Constructor-DI-Annotation/README.md

 ```
 **5. Conclusion**

-This tutorial has showcased the Contractor-Based Dependency Injection and Setter-Based Dependency Injection using Spring framework.
+This tutorial has showcased the Constructor-Based Dependency Injection using Annotation in Spring framework.